johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

                 14. or just swap out the drive.

-                15. Operate the control or switch if possible.
-Check the lights on the PLC.
-If no input lights then we have a problem with the switch circuit.
-If no output lights then we have a logic problem – all conditions for activation have not been met.
-Check the ladder logic.
-It is also possible but not likely that no output means a bad output card and likewise no input lights could mean a bad input card.
-In the case of a bad output card it is more likely that we will see the light but there will be no change in voltage.

                 16. Call the manufacturer

                 17. Check the manual for troubleshooting tips and look